+Below are general guidelines… if you have questions, it’s better to ask your surgeon first before beginning any new activity.
 Patients who are recovering from rotator cuff surgery know all too well that surgery on the shoulder is often painful.
-Some patients have very little pain, but most have significant discomfort for a few days to a few weeks.
-Some tips that will assist you in preparation for rotator cuff surgery or will assist you if you’re already recovering from rotator cuff surgery are as follows.
+Some patients have very little pain after shoulder surgery, but most have significant pain for a few days to a few weeks.
+Some tips that will assist you in preparation for rotator cuff surgery are as follows.

+Your surgeon will let you know when it is OK to start moving the shoulder.
+Many of you will have elbow pain from being in the sling.
+I personally allow my patients to stretch the elbow a few times a day, but you should check with your surgeon first to see if it’s OK.
 Pain at night, or being unable to sleep is a very common complaint when recovering from rotator cuff surgery.
-Sleeping in a recliner, or in a bed with many pillows behind you will help many of you be able to sleep.
+Sleeping in a recliner, or in a bed with many pillows behind you will help many of you to be able to sleep.
 Rolling up a small towel, or placing a small pillow behind your shoulder to hold your shoulder forward will also help you.
 Night pain can remain an issue for a few months following surgery.

-Stiffness during recovery from rotator cuff surgery
+Stiffness during rotator cuff surgery recovery

-Once your surgeon gives you the go ahead to move the arm, it is very important that you follow the instructions and move the arm throughout the day.
-A physical therapist will typically be used to assist and guide you through this process.
+We may start you on a passive motion protocol with a physical therapist before the 6 week time frame, but that will depend on the type of tear you had, the type of repair you had and your surgeon’s preference.
+Aggressive motion too early during the recovery from rotator cuff surgery risks having the repair fail.
+Once your surgeon gives you the go ahead to move the arm, it is very important that you follow those instructions.
+A physical therapist will assist and guide you through the recovery process.
 If you are uncertain about whether or not you can move in a various direction or use the arm for certain activities ask your surgeon first!

 Strength training following rotator cuff surgery